Event: "Rebuilding Lives in Exile: An examination of psychosocial models of support for refugees"

 Location: University College London, Gower Street, London, WC1E 6BT

-UNA Westminster and UCLU Model United Nations Society will be screening the film Suffering Grasses (2012) which relates to the current Syrian civil war.
-The screening will be followed by a talk from our Senior External Relations Officer , Andrej Mahecic, on UNHCR's continuing challenges in the region.
+UNA Westminster and UCLU Model United Nations Society screened the film Suffering Grasses (2012) related to the ongoing Syrian civil war.
+The screening was followed by a talk from our Senior External Relations Officer , Andrej Mahecic, on UNHCR's continuing challenges in the region.
 For more information, click here.

 Event: Welcome here?
 The UK asylum system and the experiences of LGBT refugees